siran/writing/posts/A New Vision On Money/A New Vision Of Money - 107 The misery of possessing things.md

 > "I leave all my needs to God today.
 Under His guidance, my journey will be light and without obstacles."

 ### During the day
-As you can see, this first part of the series to question them and give them to someone who truly knows what is best for you.
+As you can see, this first part of the series is to question them and give them to someone who truly knows what is best for you.
 Today, we will continue developing this skill.

 Whenever you notice that you are desiring something from this world, no matter how much you believe you need or want it, say as honestly as you can: